CelerData/terraform-provider-celerdatabyoc/docs/resources/aws_deployment_credential_policy.md

 ## Argument Reference

-- `bucket`: The name of the AWS S3 bucket.
+- `bucket`: (Forces new resource) The name of the AWS S3 bucket.
 Set the value to `local.s3_bucket`, as we recommend that you set the bucket element as a local value `s3_bucket` in your Terraform configuration.
 See [Local Values](https://developer.hashicorp.com/terraform/language/values/locals).

 - `data_role_arn`: (Forces new resource) The ARN of the IAM role referenced in the deployment credential.
 Set the value to `aws_iam_role.celerdata_data_cred_role.arn`.